refcell/spacetag-api/README.md

-# Next.js + Vercel + Firebase
+# SpaceTag API

-> Next.js app using API routes to connect with Firestore.
+> Next.js app using API routes to connect with Firebase Realtime Database.

 ## Built With